juntao/arenztopia/content/Living.md

 AZ SuperMarket ($$) AZ SuperMarket is a popular Arenztopian supermarket which has good food, cheap prices, and locations all over the country.
 They are open 24/7.
 Visit their website at [azsupermarket.az](azsupermarket.az).

 Tllwullw Foods ($) Tllwullw Foods is a cheap supermarket found all over Arenztopia.
 It provides high-quality food at a low price.
+It is open 5 days a week from 9am to 9pm.
+Visit their website at [Tfoods.com](tfoods.com).